 The best thing about travel, to us, is the places that completely take us by surprise.
-When we realized we’d be going near Page, AZ, on our Texas to Utah road trip for our first housesit, we set aside extra time to finally see Horseshoe Bend and tour Antelope Canyon.
-Although, we aren’t really bucket-list people, these were two places we had been dreaming of visiting for years.
+When we realized we’d be going near Page, Arizona, on our Texas to Utah road trip for our first housesit, we set aside extra time to finally see Horseshoe Bend and tour Antelope Canyon.
+Although we aren’t really bucket-list people, these were two places we had been dreaming of visiting for years.
 (Thanks, Instagram).
 But, just before we arrived, we read that there was actually an option to rent paddleboards or kayaks and see this amazing area by paddling into Antelope Canyon via Lake Powell.
+Umm … yes, please?!?!

 Although, we were excited to take in the views of this unique body of water, we had no plans to spend an entire day of our already short trip exploring it.
 But, it turned out to be the best decision we could have made.
 And the experience rivaled all the others that made Page, AZ, a can’t-miss stop on our road trip in the first place.

 Paddling into Antelope Canyon

 While we still highly suggest the guided tour (more on that later), this is just one of those experiences that is too unique and special to pass up.
-Trust us, when you turn into where Antelope Canyon meets Lake Powell, and those giant rock walls start to tighten up around you as you glide around each curve … you’ll feel that sense of wonder fill you to the brim.
+Trust us, when you begin paddling into Antelope Canyon where it meets Lake Powell, and those giant rock walls start to tighten up around you as you glide around each curve … you’ll feel that sense of wonder fill you to the brim.
 And you’re just getting started!
 Did I mention there’s a hike at the end?
 Ohhhh yeaaa …

 Getting setup with Lake Powell Paddleboards